Oregon and Self-Serve Laws at the Pump

 Why can’t I pump my own gas in Oregon?

 Oregon is one of only 2 states that has laws against people pumping their own gas (New Jersey is the other).
 Oregon first put these rules into place back in 1951, when lawmakers decided that only trained service station workers should be able to pump their own gas.
-(More info here) This made more sense then since most states had similar rules when pumps didn’t have all of the safety features they do today.
+(More info here) This made more sense at that time, since most states had similar rules.
+Gas station pumps didn’t have all of the safety features they do today.
 Pumps were also more complicated than an average person was prepared to use.
 For context, if you were dialing long-distance on your phone during this time you would speak to an operator and someone would physically connect you.

 Its been a over year since some counties in Oregon were allowed to pump their own gas.